piercecunneen/ND-Class-Info-and-Teacher-Ratings-website/README.md

-# ND-Class-Info-and-Teacher-Ratings-website
+# ND Reviews
-Website that will allow for students at Notre Dame to look up classes information as well as view and submit ratings for both teachers and courses
+Website that allows for students at Notre Dame to look up classes information as well as view and submit ratings for both teachers and courses.

-Requirements to run while still pre-release: python 2.7.6 (recommended is downloading Enthought Canopy 2.7.6 and making that your default), requests (python library), beautifulsoup4 (python library), lxml, passlib, flask-login.

-To run locally, be sure to have all dependencies necessary for project on your path, pip install whatever is not currently available, navigate to project directory, and execute “python routes.py”.
-In browser go to http://localhost:8000/
+Can be found at www.ndreviews.com

+Features include:
+  1) View course information
+  2) View professor information
+  3) View/add professor reviews
+  4) View/add class reviews

+Features to come:
+  1) Message board for students to discuss classes
+  2) Ability for students looking to buy/sell textbooks to find other students via our site 2a) We may later expand to include more than just textbooks (futons, couches, fridges, etc)
+  3) Voting on reviews
+      3a) We plan to add a weighting system for reviews that favors users that input well liked reviews as voted on by the community